dainst/idai-field/README.md

 ## Prerequisites

-The iDAI.field2 development stack runs under MacOS, Windows, Linux.
+The iDAI.field development stack runs under MacOS, Windows, Linux.
 To set it up, you need to install

 * [NodeJS](https://nodejs.org/en/) > 7.0.0